Why use OKRs in Marketing?

 Which channel(s) do we want to focus on this quarter?

 Do we need to improve our relationship with Sales/Growth/Product?

 How can we mix big bets with low-hanging fruits?

 Step 3.
 Write your plan

 Once you've narrowed down your focus, you can start writing your OKRs.
 Agree on 2-3 Objectives before diving into the Key Results.
-You'll see some examples below, and here's a guide about writing OKRs if you're just getting started.
+You'll see some examples below.

 Examples of Marketing OKRs